Mitt Romney: Second impeachment of Donald Trump (2021)

 On February 13, 2021, Romney and five other Republican senators voted to allow other witnesses in the impeachment trial.
-Republican senator and Trump ally Ron Johnson, who was "visibly upset," got in a heated exchange with Romney for his vote, saying, "We never should've had this impeachment trial."
+Republican senator and Trump ally Ron Johnson got in a heated exchange with Romney, saying, "We never should've had this impeachment trial."
 Later that day Romney voted to convict Trump for the second time along with six of his Republican colleagues.
 The final vote was 57 to convict and 43 to acquit.
 He wrote a statement that read in part: